fopor/gromacs-mo833a/experiments/ativ-5-exp-1/README.md

 ![Launch Instance button screenshot](img/launch_instance.png)

-In this tutorial we will chose the Ubuntu Server 18.04 LTS (HVM) image:
+In this tutorial we will choose the Ubuntu Server 18.04 LTS (HVM) image:
 ![Launch instance image selection screenshot](img/image_slect.png)

 Now, select the t2.micro machine.
 We will use this machine to install the required programs and compile Gromacs.